patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 };
 ```

-### Composable: Sortable - responsive
+### Composable: Sortable - custom control

-Sorting a table may also be controlled with a toolbar.
-This is useful for small screen sizes, when the table will responsively shrink into a compact form that displays column headers per row and selecting a column header will not work to sort a table.
-This toolbar item may also be hidden at large screen sizes and only displayed when the screen size is small.
+Sorting a table may also be controlled manually with a toolbar control.
+To see a full page demo of a responsive table, view the `Sortable - responsive` demo in the `React demos` tab.

 ```js
 import React from 'react';